Mega Man Star Force (TV series): Sonia Strumm and Lyra

 Sonia Strumm, known as Misora Hibiki (響 ミソラ, Hibiki Misora) in the original version and Sonia Sky in the dubbed anime version, is a popular rock star who, like Geo, is depressed over the loss of a parent, her mother, which leads them to establish a friendship.
 She is similar to Mayl in the Battle Network series.
 In terms of demeanor, Sonia is quite the opposite of Geo: spunky, outspoken, and mischievous.
 Sonia seems to be romantically interested in Geo, shown by the fact that she has asked Geo out on dates several times.
 Sonia also throws herself in front of one of Queen Ophiuca's attacks to protect Geo, and as a result is poisoned.
-In the second game, Sonia again asks Geo to go to Wilshire Hills.
+In the second game, Sonia again asks Geo to go a date to Wilshire Hills.
 In this game, Sonia seems more blatant about their relationship.
 She once asked Geo who he likes better between an argument with Luna.
-She has also shown jealousy when Geo is with a girl alone during his mission of finding the OOPArts.
+She has also shown jealousy when Geo is with a girl or Luna alone during his mission of finding the OOPArts.
 Sonia is constantly pressured by her money-starved manager, leading Lyra to manipulate her into transforming into Harp Note, Lyra Note in the English anime, and attack people throughout the city.
 In Mega Man Star Force 2, Hollow blackmails her into working for Vega in exchange for Geo's safety.
 When Mega Man finds her in the Bermuda Maze, she claims that she doesn't want to be found, and cuts off their Brother Band.
 Later, when Mega Man is lured out by Hollow and Solo, Sonia rescues him and transports him back to Echo Ridge.
 When Mega Man goes back to the Bermuda Maze, he defeats Sonia.
 There, she explains she was following Vega's orders to protect to which Geo replies how her betrayal did not protect him.
 She also helps Mega Man find Mu's location in the Bermuda Maze afterwards.
 In the third game, she is officially allied with the Satella Police and is registered under Project TC—a registry of those who are allowed to legally perform Wave Change—as No. 004.
 She also is an actress and appears on a TV drama.
 Notably, all of the songs sung during the anime are sung by Misato Fukuen, and twice, once during the anime and once during the games, Misora Hibiki is portrayed actually singing the theme songs, the latter case done through printed vocals.